mortylen/mortylen/README.md

   - Software Architecture
   - Design Databases with PostgreSQL

-## Contact
+## Contact 📬
-I'm looking forward to hearing from you!
-I'll do my best to respond as soon as possible.
+If you have any questions, inquiries, or just want to say hello, feel free to reach out to me using the following contact information:
 - **E-mail** 📧
   - [mortyleninfo@gmx.com](mortyleninfo@gmx.com)
 - **Blog** 📖